ju4700/CloudMentor/README.md

-hi , I am Sayed Muhit Mahmud Inzamam, I am a full-stack developer I have completed my Bsc in Computer Science and Engineering from Khulna University of Engineering and Technology
+hi , I am Sayed Muhit Mahmud Inzamam, I am a full-stack developer I have completed my Bsc in Computer Science and Engineering from Khulna University of Engineering and Technology I have completed my Msc in Computer Science and Engineering from Khulna University of Engineering and Technology